Who is Involved in The Syrian Civil War-

 The war began as an internal affair and pro-democracy protests that escalated after a brutal government crackdown.
 But the story today is far more complicated.

 It’s a proxy battleground for foreign powers, a site of religious and ethnic conflict as well as a civil war.
-This is a simplified breakdown of who is involved in the Syrian war and why.
+This is a simplified breakdown of who is involved in the Syrian civil war and why.

 Background of the Syrian Civil War